 This means dog owners can be held financially responsible for the injuries, damages, and losses their pets cause.
 Whether your dog attacks someone on the street or a public place or attacks someone legally visiting your property, you could be held liable for a dog bite incident.

-Injured dog bite victims can seek compensation for damages including medical expenses, lost income, hospitalization, cost of reconstructive surgeries, psychological therapy, permanent injuries, disfigurement, pain and suffering, and emotional distress.
-An experienced dog bite lawyer can help injured victims better understand their legal rights and options.
+Injured dog bite victims can seek compensation for damages, including medical expenses, lost income, hospitalization, cost of reconstructive surgeries, psychological therapy, permanent injuries, disfigurement, pain and suffering, and emotional distress.
+An experienced dog bite lawyer can help injured victims understand their legal rights and options better.